 - Restructuring: the person will mix truth and lies together to make their own version of a story.

-What is the purpose of lying in toxic relationships?
+The purpose of lying in toxic relationships

 In toxic relationships, an extreme liar wants to control your mind.
 They want you to serve all of their selfish needs.
 The only person you should trust is the liar.
 They are afraid of you trusting yourself or anyone else, because you will leave if you see them for who they really are….
 And, they are selfish and incapable of living without people that make them feel loved and good about themselves.

-The lies train you to trust no one but the abuser… Since every other reality is false.
+The lies are meant to teach you to trust no one but the abuser… Since every other reality is false.
 This event leaves you in constant confusion and self-doubt.
 The Goal?
 You can’t access your inner power if you don’t trust yourself.
 The truth is, they are afraid of your inner power… If you realize you have it, they feel that you’ll leave because they are so broken.
 So, they keep breaking you so you’ll stay with them.
 It’s their subconscious tactic to keep you from reaching full awakening.

 However, they learned how to emotional abuse because they too have been abused.
 They are giving out what they have received in their childhood, or in a relationship.
 Until the abuser learns to love themselves and tap into their full inner power, they can’t be in a healthy relationship.
 They must break other people because they are broken.